Emmanuel-chukwudi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This will write a script that sets the mode of the file hello the same as olleh’s mode
+This will write a script that adds execution permission to the owner, the group owner and the other users, to the file hello